This article is a high-level overview to introduce you to the GDN and how it works.

 - Translate content in Smartling.

-Note: It is important to note that the concept of each stage must be understood, and the process repeated each time your website structure or content changes.
+Note: It is important to note that each stage must be revisited, and the process must be repeated each time your website structure or content changes.
 For more information, read our documentation on Maintaining Your Translated Website.

 Stage 1: Configure the GDN to Recognize Content for Translation

-In this stage, you work with Smartling Professional Services along with your IT Ops and web development teams to set up the GDN on your network and website.
-The goal is to configure the GDN to identify which content on your website needs to be translated.
+In this stage, you work with Smartling Professional Services, your IT Ops, and web development teams to set up the GDN on your network and website.
+The goal is to configure the GDN to identify which website content needs to be translated.

 This stage involves testing and implementing a custom configuration to ensure the GDN captures the correct content for translation.
-Once that is complete, and your GDN project is live, it’s ready to send your content to Smartling for translation.
+Once that is completed and your GDN project is connected correctly to your source site, it’s time to send your content to Smartling for translation.

 Stage 2: Capture Content for Translation

-If you’re already familiar with translating content in Smartling, you’ll know that content is ingested either manually by file upload, or automatically by an API or Connector integration.
+If you are familiar with translating content in Smartling, you’ll know that content is ingested manually by file upload or automatically by an API or Connector integration.

 Stage 3: Translate Content in Smartling

-Your web pages the content is captured by Smartling, where it is translated by a human or machine (or both!) in a translation Job.
-The translation Job typically consists of multiple workflow steps (translation tasks).
-When the Job is authorized, translators assigned to each task can access your content in the CAT Tool.
-Your website is automatically visible to translators in the CAT Tool.
-When the translations reach the published step of the workflow, they automatically display on your localized page.
+Your web page content is captured by Smartling where it is translated by a human or machine (or both!) in a translation Job.
+The translation Job typically consists of multiple workflow steps.
+When the Job is authorized, translators assigned to each step can access your content in the CAT Tool.
+With the translation proxy, your website is automatically visible to translators in the CAT Tool.
+When the translations reach the Published step of the workflow, they automatically display on your localized page.

-As a translation is saved as it moves through the workflow, it is stored in the translation memory (TM).
+When a translation is saved by a linguist as it moves through the workflow, it is stored in the translation memory (TM).
 The TM acts as a live repository of your translated segments.
 This repository eliminates the cost of hosting and managing translations, by allowing the automated retrieval of previous translations.
 As a result, the translated content seamlessly populates your localized domains every time they are accessed, ensuring consistent and up-to-date language representation.

 Tip: For more information, read our documentation on How to Translate Your Website.